sujith-eag/Learning_Journey/Bash Linux/Linux/Linux Bash/3 Bash Commands.md

 Short options start with a single dash (`-`), e.g., `-r`, `-a`.
 Long options start with double dashes (`--`), e.g., `--reverse`, `--all`.

-Same options can act differently in different commands or same way in some commands.
+Some options may act differently in different commands or same way across multiple commands.
-`-f / --force` for force and `-i / --interactive` is in `cp, mv, rm` `-r / --recursive` perform recursive operation for `cp` `rm` `-a` for all and `-h / --help`  are common in most commands
+* `-f / --force` for force and `-i / --interactive` is in `cp, mv, rm`
+* `-r / --recursive` perform recursive operation for `cp` `rm`
+* `-a` for all and `-h / --help`  are common in most commands

-**Parameters** / **Arguments** are often required or optional, depending on the command.
-These specify the target of the command to work on, such as file names or directories.
+**Parameters** or **Arguments** are often required or optional, depending on the command.
+These specify the target of the command, such as file names or directories.

 {{< callout >}} Each part is separated by spaces; omitting spaces causes confusion about commands, options, and arguments.